-- Income from certain employee trusts, annuity plans, or pensions; - Any benefit paid to an employee that is excluded from the employee's income. - The deduction limit does not apply to: - Commissions based on individual performance; - Qualified performance-based compensation; and
+• Income from certain employee trusts, annuity plans, or pensions;

+• Any benefit paid to an employee that is excluded from the employee's income.

+The deduction limit does not apply to: • Commissions based on individual performance;

+• Qualified performance-based compensation; and

-• Income payable under a written, binding contract in effect on February 17, 1993.
+• Income payable under a written binding contract in effect on February 17, 1993.

-The \$1 million limit is reduced by amounts that are disallowed as excess parachute payments under section 280G.
+The \$1 million limit is reduced by amounts disallowed as excess parachute payments under section 280G.

-For details, see section 162(m) and Notice 94-68, 1994-26 I.R.B.
-12.
+For details, see section 162(m) and Regulations section 1.162-27.

-Line 21.
-Operations loss deduction.- The operations loss deduction (OLD) to enter on line 21 is the total of the operations loss carryovers from prior tax years.
+Line 20.
+Operations loss deduction.
+The operations loss deduction (OLD) is the total of the operations loss carryovers from prior tax years.
 However, the OLD cannot exceed the corporation's LICTI (after the dividends-received deduction).
 See section 810(c).
 If this deduction is taken, show its computation on an attached schedule.

 Generally, a LIC may carry an operating loss back to each of the 3 years preceding the year of the loss and carry it over to each of the 15 years following the year of the loss.

-There is also an election to carry an operating loss over to each of the 15 years following the year of the loss.
+There is also an irrevocable election to forego the carryback period and carry an operating loss over to each of the 15 years following the year of the loss.
 To make this election, check the box in question 15, Schedule M. The return must be timely filed (including extensions).
-The election is irrevocable.
 If the LIC is a new company for the loss year, the loss may be carried over to each of the 18 years following the year of the loss.